What you should know about the California professional liability insurance market

-We partner with many major nationwide medical professional liability insurance carriers as well as local California medical professional liability insurance companies.
-We not only shop for a variety of California medical malpractice insurance rates, but evaluate California professional liability insurance coverage and provide objective guidance to our clients so they may select the professional liability carrier, professional liability policy and California malpractice insurance protection that best meets their specific needs.
-Contact our office now for a free quote online or over the phone!
+We partner with many major national medical professional liability insurance carriers as well as local California medical professional liability insurance companies.
+While we shop for a variety of California medical malpractice insurance rates, we also evaluate California physicians liability insurance coverage and provide objective guidance to our clients so they may select the professional liability carrier, professional liability policy, and California malpractice insurance protection that meets their specific needs.
+Complete our questionnaire or contact our office now for a free quote online or over the phone!

-Records Retention Requirement for California Physicians and California Malpractice Insurance
+Records Retention Requirement for California Physicians Liability and California Medical Malpractice Insurance

-Additionally, the following entities impose varying time frames: HMO medical records be retained for a minimum of 2 years to comply with the Knox-Keene Act, qualified medical evaluators must maintain medical-legal reports for Workers’ Compensation Cases for 5 years and medical clinics licensed under section 1205 of the Health and Safety Code section 123145 requires records to be retained for 7 years.
+Additionally, the following entities impose varying time frames: HMO medical records be retained for a minimum of 2 years to comply with the Knox-Keene Act, qualified medical evaluators must maintain medical-legal reports for Workers’ Compensation Cases for 5 years under Title 8 CCR section 39.5(a) .and medical clinics licensed under section 1205, 1253, 1575, or 1726 of the Health and Safety Code section 123145 requires records to be retained for 7 years.

 It is important to refer to the state medical board or medical or hospital association regarding current suggested guidelines in order to implement appropriate procedures for your practice or facility.

-California Medical Malpractice Insurance and Statute of Limitations
+California Professional Liability Insurance and Statute of Limitations

-Consult your California medical professional liability insurance company and medical malpractice attorney if you are subject to investigation or receive a written or verbal demand from a patient or patient representative.
+Consult your California physicians liability insurance company and medical malpractice attorney if you are subject to investigation or receive a written or verbal demand from a patient or patient representative.